-For heritage permit applications which are made as part of certain Planning Act applications, a site plan or subdivision agreement will be required to ensure the continued preservation of the heritage property or, if the building is to demolished, the construction of a suitable replacement as agreed upon with the applicant.
-The cash deposit or letter of credit required to be deposited with the City as part of the site plan agreement will include securities related to the continued preservation or the approved replacement of the heritage building.
+For those applications which are subject to a site plan agreement, the cash deposit or letter of credit required to be deposited with the City as part of the site plan agreement will include securities related to the continued preservation or the approved replacement of the heritage building.
 Securities will be calculated either as 50% of the cost of completing the work as outlined in the agreement or the replacement value of elements to be preserved when the heritage building will be retained, either in whole or in part.
-Elements to be preserved will be identified in the site plan agreement.
+Elements to be preserved will be identified in the related heritage easement agreement.
 The securities will be returned to the applicant after a successful inspection from the Economic Development Officer - Heritage Planning.
 Site visits will be coordinated with Planning staff.